 Stand Mixer or hand mixer

-Tea towel or plastic bag (for the long fermentation)
+Tea towel or plastic bag (for the long fermentation method)

 Danish dough whisk (the one I use and love is found here) or a wooden spoon